 After the Romans destroyed Gamla in 67 CE, it was never rebuilt.
 It was forgotten for 1,900 years till 1968.
 In that year Gamla has been rediscovered by Yitzhaki Gal from Nature Reserves Authority.

 The Dolmen Trail

-Dolmens are 4,000 years old structures consisting of stone slabs laid over two upright slabs.
+Dolmens are 4,000 years old structures consisting of stone slabs laid over two upright tiles.
 About 700 dolmens were found around Gamla.
 Dolmens were burial edifices from Nomadic tribes that roamed Golan Heights during Bronze Age.

 And from this point, we returned to the parking.

 As I mentioned in the beginning, Gamla Nature Reserve is a quite popular site.
 If you love wildlife, then The Vulture trail is for you.
-The ancient trail to Gamla suites archeology lovers.
+The ancient trail to Gamla suites archeology and history fans.
 And The Dolmen trail and The Daliyot falls trail are for nature enthusiasts.
 And as you can see, many people will find what they love in Gamla, and so we did.
 We enjoyed our visit and will return for the Daliyot falls trail in the future.

 Have you ever been to Gamla Nature Reserve?
 Tell us about your experience in the comments below.

 That’s all for today, and I’ll see you in future travels!